Building contractors run their own businesses and plan, supervise and work on the construction and alteration of buildings.

 Building contractor on two skill shortage lists

-Project builder, building project manager and site foreman (building contractor) appear on Immigration New Zealand's long-term skill shortage list and Immigration New Zealand's construction and infrastructure skill shortage list.
+The roles of project builder, building project manager and site foreman (building contractor) appear on Immigration New Zealand's long-term skill and construction and infrastructure skill shortage list.
 This means the Government is actively encouraging skilled building contractors from overseas to work in New Zealand.

-Building contractors are self-employed.
-They work directly for clients, or as subcontractors to larger building firms.
+Building contractors work directly for clients, or as subcontractors to larger building firms.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)